 Dr. Denise Lucero-Miller is the center's Director.
 Dr. Lucero-Miller began at the center in 1996 and has served in a variety of roles.
 Prior to assuming the Director role, she served as the Assistant Director and Director of Training for 11 years.
 Dr. Lucero-Miller received her Ph.D. in Counseling Psychology from the University of Oklahoma.
 She completed her doctoral internship training at the University of Texas Health Sciences Center in San Antonio.
 Dr. Lucero-Miller's professional interests include women's issues, trauma recovery, multiculturalism, and supervision/training.

-Dr. Carmen Cruz is Assistant Director and Director of Training.
-Dr. Cruz has been part of the Counseling Center team serving in different capacities since 1997.
+Dr. Carmen Cruz is Associate Director and Director of Training.
+Dr. Cruz has been part of the TWU CAPS team serving in different capacities since 1997.
 Dr. Cruz completed her undergraduate studies in Psychology and Criminal Justice at Florida International University in Miami, Florida and received her doctoral degree from Nova Southeastern University in Fort Lauderdale, Florida.
-She completed her doctoral internship training at the Texas Woman's University Counseling Center.
+She completed her doctoral internship training with Texas Woman's University's Counseling and Psychological Services department.
 Dr. Cruz's professional interests include training/supervision, the psychology of gender, sexual orientation identity issues, multicultural psychology, cultural/spiritual development, existential theory and the impact of the stigma of psychotherapy.

-Dr. Marshall Bewley is a Staff Psychologist and the Outreach Coordinator.
+Dr. Marshall Bewley is a Licensed Psychologist and the Cultural Diversity Liaison.
 Dr. Bewley began his career with the center in August 2012.
 Dr. Bewley received his Ph.D. in Counseling Psychology from Texas Tech University.
 He completed his doctoral internship training at Virginia Commonwealth University’s Counseling Services.
 Dr. Bewley's professional interests include advocacy and outreach, LGBTQ issues/wellness, couple’s & group therapy, training & supervision, and multicultural & diversity awareness.

 Dr. Martha Bergen is a Licensed Psychologist and the Coordinator of Practicum Training.
 Dr. Bergen received her Ph.D. in Counseling Psychology from Texas Woman's University.
 She completed her doctoral internship at Miami University's Student Counseling Service in Oxford, Ohio and she completed a post-doctoral residency at the Counseling Center at Sam Houston State University.
 Dr. Bergen's professional interests include gender issues, diversity and multiculturalism, outreach and advocacy, and supervision and training.

-Dr. Linda Louden is a full-time Licensed Psychologist at the TWU T. Boone Pickens Institute of Health Sciences-Dallas Center campus.
+Dr. Linda Louden is the Assistant Director for both Dallas and Houston CAPS departments, as well as a full-time Licensed Psychologist at the TWU T. Boone Pickens Institute of Health Sciences-Dallas Center campus.
 Dr. Louden has been with the center since 2004.
-After serving as the Cultural Diversity Liaison, she transitioned to the Dallas Counseling Center.
+After serving as the Cultural Diversity Liaison, she transitioned to the Dallas CAPS office.
 Dr. Louden received her Ph.D. in Counseling Psychology from the University of North Texas, and her doctoral internship training took place at the TWU Counseling Center.
 Dr. Louden's professional interests include university student development, women's issues, trauma recovery, spirituality, multiculturalism, and supervision and training of future psychologists.